vvlnote/vvlnote.github.io/_posts/2019-06-24-ruby_on_rails_project_-_todo-lists_app.markdown

 after this update, the program can be login by github account.

 2. use scope.
-    * scope is considered as a Class methods, it is not an instance method.
-       I previous delclare it as an instance method, and I kept on getting the errors.
+    *  scope is considered as a Class methods, it is not an instance method. previous delclare it as an instance method, and I kept on getting the errors.
 After google it, I understood that scope should be an class method. and it can be used to get the right objects from the database.
-    *for my rails project, I need to get all the items from a particular list. my scope is delcared as following: scope :get_list_items_of, ->(list) { where("list_id == ?", list.id)}
+    *  for my rails project, I need to get all the items from a particular list. my scope is delcared as following: scope :get_list_items_of, ->(list) { where("list_id == ?", list.id)}
 			and it can be called as a class method.